robere2/starboard/apps/docs/src/api/quick-start.md

 # Quick Start

 The `HypixelAPI` class allows you to communicate with the Hypixel API.
-The Starboard API supports both ESM and CommonJS
+Starboard supports both ESM and CommonJS imports:
-imports:

 ::: code-group